petarpejic97/SeleniumTest/README.md

  ## How to run cases ?
  For running cases we can type "mvn test" in IntelliJ terminal or we can click in right top corner on ![Run tests](https://cdn2.iconfinder.com/data/icons/hand-drawn-file-operations/128/run-512.png)

+ If you want run only one test, you must comment another.
+So just uncommented will be executed.